ZipsRacingElectric/Repository-Template/README.md

 # Project Name

 This is a template repository to assist you with creating new embedded projects for Zips Racing Electric.
-You will find an example MPLAB project setup for the dsPIC33 microcontrollers we use.
+Please fill out this README.md doc.
 Replace this text with a project description of your own.

 ## Getting Started